 Some rare disorders of the gut that cause constipation (such as Hirshprung's disease) are also associated with poor appetite and growth faltering, and some children with developmental disorders, such as cerebral palsy, are prone to constipation.
-However in the vast majority of toddlers constipation is caused by poor diet.
+However in the vast majority of toddlers constipation is idiopathic - of unknown origin.
+It is exacerbated by poor diet.

 The two most important dietary factors associated with the development of constipation are insufficient fluid and dietary fibre intake.
 Toddlers need at least one litre of fluids from drinks each day and failure to drink sufficient liquid can contribute to constipation.

-At least one serving of a fibre-rich food should be given at each mealtime to protect against the development of constipation.
-Foods that are naturally rich in fibre include wholegrain cereals, pulses and fruits and vegetables16.
-Unprocessed bran or fibreenriched cereals should not be given to toddlers.
+At least one serving of a fibre-rich food should be given at each mealtime.
+Foods that are naturally rich in fibre include wholegrain cereals, pulses and fruits and vegetables.
+Unprocessed bran or fibre-enriched cereals should not be given to toddlers.

-It is sometimes necessary to use a simple laxative or stool softener to ease the passage of hard stools, at the same time as modifying the diet or behaviour of the toddler.
+NICE recommend the use a simple laxative or stool softener to ease the passage of hard stools, at the same time as modifying the diet or behaviour of the toddler.

-For detailed information on constipation see Factsheet 4.6
+For detailed information on constipation see Factsheet 4.6.